-Short-term employee benefits are those due to be settled within 12 months of the year-end.
-They include such benefits as wages and salaries, paid annual leave and paid sick leave, bonuses and non-monetary benefits (e.g. cars) for current employees and are recognised as an expense in the year in which employees render service to the Council.
-The Council's annual leave policy is that a maximum of 3 days is permissible to be carried forward into the following year.
-An annual exercise is carried out to quantify any potential accrual for the cost of holiday entitlements earned by employees but not taken before the year-end and which employees can carry forward into the next financial year.
-This accrual is calculated taking the budgeted average salary rates applicable in the following accounting year, being the period which the employee takes the benefit.
-Where the value of this accrual is material in total, the accrual is charged to surplus or deficit on the provision of services, but then reversed out through the Movement in Reserves Statement so that holiday benefits are charged to revenue in the financial year in which the holiday absence occurs.
+Short-term employee benefits are those that fall due wholly within 12 months of the year-end.
+They include such benefits as wages and salaries, paid annual leave and paid sick leave, bonuses and non-monetary benefits (e.g., cars) for current employees, and are recognised as an expense in the year in which employees render service to the Council.
+An accrual is made against services in the Surplus or Deficit on the Provision of Services for the cost of holiday entitlements and other forms of leave earned by employees but not taken before the year-end and which employees can carry forward into the next financial year.
+The accrual is made at the remuneration rates applicable in the following financial year.
+Any accrual made is required under statute to be reversed out of the General Fund Balance by a credit to the Accumulating Compensated Absences Adjustment Account in the Movement in Reserves Statement.